CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 In this task you will learn how to monitor the cost of a workload with tools like Azure Advisor, Azure Cost Management and Billing.

+**a.
+Azure Advisor:** It helps you optimize and reduce your overall Azure spend by identifying idle and underutilized resources.
+You can get cost recommendations from the Cost tab on the Advisor dashboard.

 **Task 2: Resize a Virtual Machine**

 You can lower cost by managing the size of the VMs.